The MD Transportation Authority (MDTA) offers the following travel tips for the spring months:

 - Follow the MDTA at twitter.com/TheMDTA and facebook.com/TheMDTA.

 - Call 1-877-BAYSPAN (229-7726) for 24/7 Bay Bridge traffic conditions.

 - Visit baybridge.com to view traffic cameras and to sign up for email alerts.

-- Get there faster with E-ZPass.
+- Ease your travel with E-ZPass.
 Visit ezpassmd.com to enroll on-line and for a list of E-ZPass "On the Go" retail locations.

-- For all toll rates, use our online Toll Rate Calculator.
+- For MDTA toll rates, use our online Toll Rate Calculator.